aliasaswad/CarND-Advanced-Lane-Lines-P2/writeup_template.md

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+#### 1. The below description is how you computed the camera matrix and distortion coefficients with an example of a distortion corrected calibration image.

 ```python
 # prepare object points, like (0,0,0), (1,0,0), (2,0,0) ....,(6,5,0)